Okinawan cuisine: Character

 mozuku and hijiki.
 Okinawan cuisine frequently uses kombu (kelp), not only in making soup stock, but also in preparing braised dishes, stir fried dishes and so on.
 Although it is not cultivated in the region, Okinawa is one of the largest consumers of kombu in Japan.

-Okinawan staple foods are traditionally potatoes, such as sweet potato or taro root, but they are substituted to rice or wheat flour, then Okinawans developed original dishes such as taco rice.
+Okinawan staple foods are traditionally roots, such as sweet potato or taro, carotenoid and other antioxidant rich vegetables.
+But since 1950's they are substituted to rice or wheat flour, then Okinawans developed original dishes such as taco rice.

 After the end of the occupation, they still have original food cultures, and Americanized foods are frequently eaten in their diets.
-But, Okinawan people do not consume dairy foods so much, such as milk and cheese.
+But, Ryukyuan do not consume dairy foods so much, such as milk and cheese.
 Bread is not so popular as a staple food.